ysntrkc/smart-object/README.md

 This is my homework from programming 2 course.

-In order to run this program, you need to run the following command on the terminal:
+In order to run this program, you need to type the following command on the terminal:
 ```
 javac src/Test.java
 ```